Goal for today:

 - Direct 1 Keywords (something general like: social media tool)

-- Direct 2 Keywords (strong buying intent like: buy social media scheduling tools)
+- Direct 2 Keywords (keywords that show strong buying intent like: buy social media scheduling tools)

 - Direct 3 Keywords (based on the Keyword Research Formula: read the lesson where the Formula is presented to get the ideas)